wilsonab-networking/ccna-labs/labs/09-troubleshooting-static-routes/README.md

 ## Notes
 - Finally a puzzle.
 Pretty simple, but a good reminder to pay attention to detail.
-I focused too much on R3 not having a default gateway that I didn't notice its g0/0 address was incorrect.
+I focused too much on R3 not having a static route that I didn't notice its g0/0 address was incorrect.
 Had a lot of fun.